Nat-Arslan/nat-arslan.github.io/_posts/BlogObsidian/2022-10-31-Obsidian-PostgreSQL-Python.md

 	3. Edit dataframe if necessary
 	4. Map with GeoPandas and IpyLeaflet
 	5. Plot data
-	6. Use Steramlit to create a dashboard if you prefer
+	6. Use Streamlit to create a dashboard if you prefer